 There’s nothing inherently wrong or unhealthy about consuming more protein than your body can use to build muscle.
 The excess will simply be used as energy.
 Even highly excessive protein intakes consumed for months on end generally do not affect your health negatively and that includes your kidney health.

-Proteins have a wide array of functions in your body and we need to consume them regulary to prevent catabolism, the state where your body “eats up” its own muscle mass to sustain its need for protein.
+Proteins have a wide array of functions in your body and we need to consume them regulary to prevent catabolism, the state where your body “eats up” its own muscle or even organ mass to sustain its need for protein.
 This is even more important if you are in a calorie deficit!
 Live a healthy lifestyle, drink plenty of water, eat a balanced diet and enjoy your steak as often as you like 😉 .

 Do you know of any other protein myths?
 Please let me know, comment down in the comment section!